-My goal on this blog is simple: to offer semi-intelligent, heart-felt reflections on Christian ministry, faith, and life, as it happens.
+This is a wildly erratic and irregular blog that, before social media, was once used much more than it is now.
+My goal on this blog has been simple: to offer semi-intelligent, heart-felt reflections on Christian ministry, faith, and life, as it happens.

 Martin Luther once said that he banishes the Devil by breaking wind.
 “I resist the Devil, and often it is with a fart that I chase him away.”* The work of casting out demons is both deeply spiritual and incredibly quotidian.